 A splint or cast protects the repair during early healing

-TFCC repair requires a period of immobilization to allow the tissue to heal back to bone.
-Recovery is longer than debridement but aims to support restoration of stability and function.
+TFCC repair requires a period of immobilization to allow the sutured tissue to heal back to bone.

 Weeks 0–4

-Cast or splint immobilization, no forearm rotation
+Cast or splint immobilization; no forearm rotation

 Weeks 4–6

-Removable splint, gentle range of motion begins
+Removable splint; gentle range of motion begins

 Weeks 6–12